 Base Station Operator: 2 to 4 hours per month

-Regular Rotonda West Neighborhood Watch meetings are held at 2pm on the second Thursday of each month at the RWA Community Center, 646 Rotonda Circle.
+Rotonda West Neighborhood Watch meetings are held at 10am at the RWA Community Center, 646 Rotonda Circle, the third Tuesday of each month.
 Meet your fellow volunteers and our Sheriff's liaison.
+Meetings are also recorded so members can watch later.
 Attendance is encouraged by all Rotonda West residents.

 Rotonda West Neighborhood Watch patrol personnel use their own vehicles and cell phones.
 Each vehicle is provided with two large magnetic signs for the vehicle sides and one small sign for the back.
 The use of a flashing yellow light is encouraged.

 Each patrol carries a cell phone to stay in contact with the base station during patrol duties.
 Patrols watch and listen only, they do not confront.
 Patrols are "eyes and ears" for the Sheriff's Office.